Solar EMS Company in Tamil Nadu — Wind-Solar Hybrid Monitoring, TANGEDCO Scheduling and Grid Curtailment Logging

 Hyper-Local Forecasting for Southern Tamil Nadu’s Irradiance Profile

-Generic models calibrated elsewhere systematically miss southern Tamil Nadu’s irradiance profile — costing operators on every high-variability day.
+Generic models calibrated elsewhere systematically miss southern Tamil Nadu’s irradiance profile, costing operators on every high-variability day.

-Curtailment Event Logging for TNERC-Standard Evidence
+Grid Curtailment Logging for TNERC-Standard Evidence

 Tamil Nadu IPPs using EnerCog’s curtailment logs recover an estimated 8–12% of annual generation revenue that would otherwise be forfeited.